RMCrean/practical-python-for-scientists/docs/day4/day4_intro.md

-Today will focus on making figures.
+Today will focus on making figures and testing code.